-Materials distributed through students shall contain no commercial advertising unless sponsored by groups indentified in numbers 1 - 4 above.
+Materials distributed through students shall contain no commercial advertising unless sponsored by groups indentified in numbers 1-4 above.
 No other organizations may require school staff to distribute materials to be taken home by students.
 The distribution of non-school materials should not interfere with instructional time.
 The Director or the Director's designee shall approve materials from all other school-related groups, as well as agencies, government branches and nonprofit organizations before distribution.

 Staff members may share information with individual students to inform them about community resources to supplement the education provided by the school.
 Other than as authorized above, no materials shall be distributed or made available to students on CFCI grounds or using any mode of communication operated by the CFCI, except materials as may be allowed under Policy 467 Distribution of Materials By Students.
 This Policy shall not be construed as creating a limited public forum or a public forum.
 Any person or organization may appeal a decision of the director to disallow or restrict distribution of materials.
 The appeal must be in writing to the Director.
 The Director or his/her designee shall render a written decision within seven (7) business days of receiving the written appeal.
-If the person or organization may appeal in writing to the Executive Committee be place on the next School Board Meeting's agenda.
+If the person or organization is not satisfied with the written decision of the Director or designee, the person or organization may appeal in writing to the Executive Committee be place on the next School Board Meeting's agenda.